jflamy/owlcms4/docs/ScoreBasedCompetitions.md

-It is often desirable to rank all athletes in an age group on a score.
+It is sometimes desirable to award medals for all athletes in an age group on a score.
 Examples include:

-- Masters of all bodyweights in a given age group are ranked according to their SM(H)F score, instead or in addition to the normal medals per weight class.
-This makes it more interesting because in many Masters competitions there are not enough athletes in each bodyweight class and everyone gets a medal.
+- Masters of all bodyweights in a given age group could be ranked according to their SM(H)F score.
+You could them have 3 medals for the full age group, instead of giving gold to each weight class.
+In fact, you could have both the normal medals and the medals per age group.
+You could even create a special age group for all the athletes between 30 and 50 and give medals for young Masters.
+Whatever option you like.
-- Kids of given age groups compete all together based on a formula such as the Huebner Adjusted Totals.
-This applies a factor based on a statistical analysis of young athletes that showed that age and body weight affect strength *together* for young athletes.
-Sinclair coefficients are for older high-performance athletes, and SM(H)F factors are the same for all body weights, which is not correct for youth.
+- Kids of given age groups compete all together based on a formula such as the Q-youth Age-Adjusted Totals.
+This applies a factor based on a statistical analysis of young athletes where age and bodyweight are considered *together* for young athletes.
+You can award the medals based on that formula.

 #### Exporting the Current Definitions

-Currently, creating such a competition requires editing an AgeGroups definition file using Excel.
+Currently, creating such special medal awards requires editing the AgeGroups definition file using Excel.
 The easiest way to get started is to export the current ones, as follows.

 ![10menu](img/ScoreBased/10menu.png)